jupyterhub/jupyterhub/docs/source/reference/config-examples.md

 }
 ```

-Now just restart `nginx`, restart the JupyterHub, and enjoy accessing
+Now restart `nginx`, restart the JupyterHub, and enjoy accessing
 `https://HUB.DOMAIN.TLD` while serving other content securely on
 `https://NO_HUB.DOMAIN.TLD`.